-Grundfos Celebrates 40 Year Anniversary in Saudi Arabia, Unveils Vision for Sustainable Water Management
+Grundfos Celebrates 40 Year Anniversary In Saudi Arabia, Unveils Vision For Sustainable Water Management

-(MENAFN- Alto ) • Grundfos marks 40th anniversary on December 16, 2024, in Riyadh, uniting regional leaders for a milestone event, including a panel discussion on sustainable water management aligned with the KSA Vision 2030.
+(MENAFN- Mid-East Info) Grundfos marks 40th anniversary on December 16, 2024, in Riyadh, uniting regional leaders for a milestone event, including a panel discussion on sustainable water management aligned with the KSA Vision 2030.

-Dubai, United Arab Emirates — 19th December 2024: Grundfos, a global leader in advanced pump solutions and water technology, commemorated its 40th anniversary in Saudi Arabia with a landmark event at the JW Marriott Hotel Riyadh.
-The celebration, themed “Safeguarding Water for Future Generations,” brought together industry leaders, government officials, and stakeholders to reflect on four decades of innovation and to outline a visionary approach to sustainable water management in alignment with Saudi Arabia’s Vision 2030.
+Dubai, United Arab Emirates: Grundfos, a global leader in advanced pump solutions and water technology, commemorated its 40th anniversary in Saudi Arabia with a landmark event at the JW Marriott Hotel Riyadh.
+The celebration, themed“Safeguarding Water for Future Generations,” brought together industry leaders, government officials, and stakeholders to reflect on four decades of innovation and to outline a visionary approach to sustainable water management in alignment with Saudi Arabia's Vision 2030.

 The evening was marked by a line-up of speakers, including Morten Bach Jensen, EVP & Divisional CEO of Domestic Building Services; and Hamed Heyhat, EVP & CEO of Grundfos Water Utility, and Michael Nielsen, Senior Regional Sales Director, Grundfos Water Utility – IMEA, Abdulaziz Daghestani, Area Sales Director, Water Utilities, MENA and Country Director for Saudi Arabia at Grundfos, among others; Their speeches highlighted the company's pivotal role in addressing Saudi Arabia's water challenges, from energy-efficient solutions to large-scale domestic water, and wastewater reuse projects, all while aligning with the Kingdom's ambitious sustainability goals.